 We're looking forward to hearing your song at Nashville Rising Star!
 We've been holding this event for the past 8 years, hosting literally 1000+ rounds, and we have some tips to help you in your performance.
 Before reading this info, please read our RULES HERE.
-It is imperative you know how this event works before you arrive.
+It is important you know how this event works before you arrive.

 Click Here for directions

 The venue is located INSIDE Kings Bowl.
 It is NOT located inside the Galleria Mall.
 Kings Bowl is located in a strip of shops built off the Mall, near the Harley Davidson Dealership.
 It is opposite of Kona Grill.
 There are no signs for “The Whiskey Room Live” on the Kings Bowl building.
 Look for the Kings Bowl sign.
 Once inside, the venue doors are in the back left corner, around the bowling alley.

 REVENUE SHARE PROGRAM!